Battle of Aleppo (2012–2016): Syrian government and allies

 The government denied using barrel bombs.
-In an interview to BBC, President Bashar al-Assad denied using "indiscriminate weapons" like barrel bombs in the rebel held territories.
+In an interview to BBC, Bashar al-Assad denied using "indiscriminate weapons" like barrel bombs in the rebel held territories.
 Assad said, "I know about the army.
 They use bullets, missiles and bombs.
 I haven't heard of the army using barrels, or maybe cooking pots."

 Amnesty International issued a detailed report about Aleppo in 2015.
 It warned about the Syrian government use of imprecise explosive weapons on densely populated civilian areas, illustrating it with the example that eight barrel bomb attacks between January 2014 to March 2015 killed at least 188 civilians—while only one rebel was recorded among the fatalities.
 It concluded that the government forces in Aleppo deliberately targeted civilians and civilian objects, implemented "forced disappearances", used torture and other ill-treatment among the prisoners—and that this constitutes a crime against humanity.

 Chemical attacks by the Syrian government on opposition-held areas in Aleppo were reported on 10 August and 6 September 2016.
 After these attacks, the victims reported they were suffering from a shortage of breath, coughing, reddened skin and eyes, and excessive tearing, and sought medical treatment in hospitals.
 Five people, including three children, died as a result.
-A UN report found that the Syrian government used the prohibited chlorine bombs in Aleppo, causing "hundreds of civilian casualties".
-Human Rights Watch also condemned the Russian army for using incendiary weapons in Aleppo, in violation of international law.
+A UN report found that the Syrian government used prohibited chlorine bombs in Aleppo, causing "hundreds of civilian casualties".
+Human Rights Watch also condemned the Russian army for using incendiary weapons in Aleppo in violation of international law.
 Cluster bombs were also used both by the Russian aviation and the Syrian government.
 Russia was directly accused of war crimes several times for its part in the battle at the UN Security Council by the ambassadors of the United Kingdom, the United States and France, due to its use of bunker buster and incendiary bombs on urban residential areas.